Quick startFine-tuning LLMs

 • GPU VRAM: at least 24GB

 • Dataset with unstructured text in a supported format.
-The dataset you will use for fine-tuning must be CSV, Parquet, TSV, where one or more of the columns contains unstructured text.
+The dataset you use for fine-tuning must be stored in CSV, Parquet, or TSV format, where one or more of the columns contains unstructured text.

 • Size of the training dataset.
 Depending on the size of the dataset and the compute resources you use for training, it is possible that the generator training can fail with out-of-memory errors.
-For details, see Troubleshooting.
+For more information, see Troubleshooting.

 Steps